 Bills pending in the 2023 Florida Legislature, SB 92 and HB 105, specifically allow a local ordinance which requires vacation rental owners or operators to provide the local government with contact information for someone who must be available to respond to complaints of renter conduct at a publicly listed phone number.

-In any event, reliance on rental term code enforcement by local governments usually proves unsatisfactory.
+In any event, reliance on rental term code enforcement by local governments as to transiency within the Cooperative would generally prove unsatisfactory.
 As such, sufficient restrictions and enforcement by the Association is key to regulating unwelcome transient rentals.